Skip to main content

 • Made without artificial flavors and colors

-Some parents prefer not to feed their babies a soy-based formula, but they still worry about the gas-causing lactose.
+Some parents prefer not to feed their babies a soy-based formula, but still worry about the gas-causing lactose.
 For those parents, it’s worth trying Earth’s Best Organic Low Lactose Infant Formula.
-While it does contain some soy oil, it’s not soy-based like the Enfamil formula above.
+While it does contain some soy oil, it’s not completely soy-based like the Enfamil formula above.
 Instead, the formula is a reduced-lactose option, which the brand claims is the closest thing possible to breast milk.
 In addition to being one of the best formulas for gas, it also contains lutein, Omega-3 DHA, and Omega-6 ARA, and it is made without artificial flavors and colors.
+You can get the formula quick-shipped from Amazon Prime and set up a subscription if you find your baby likes it.

-Up&Up Gentle Infant Formula
+Up & Up Gentle Infant Formula

 • Budget-friendly